datahub-project/datahub/docs/api/graphql/getting-started.md

 check out [How to use GraphiQL](https://www.gatsbyjs.com/docs/how-to/querying-data/running-queries-with-graphiql/).

 The same auth restrictions described in the section above apply to these endpoints as well.

+> **Pro Tip**: We recommend you add a browser extension that will allow you to set custom HTTP headers (ie. `Cookies` or `X-DataHub-Actor`) if you plan to use GraphiQL for testing.
+We like [ModHeader](https://chrome.google.com/webstore/detail/modheader/idgpnmonknjnojddfkpgkljpfnnfcklj?hl=en) for Google Chrome.

 ## Where to go from here